ralfbiedert/cheats.rs/content/_index.md

 {{ tablesep() }}

 **Unsound Code**
-- Any "safe" Rust that could (even only theoretically) produce undefined behavior is _always_ **unsound**.
+- Any "safe" `pub` Rust that could (even only theoretically) produce UB for any user input is always **unsound**.
-- Such code should be in `unsafe` functions instead, with clear documentation what users must do to avoid UB.
-- Any `unsafe` Rust code that exhibits UB without documenting the conditions for safe use is likewise unsound.
+- As is `unsafe` code that may invoke UB on its own accord by violating above-mentioned promises.
 - Unsound code is a stability and security risk, and violates basic assumption many Rust users have.